 Lesson 1: Building a Foundation

-This lesson teaches that failure is not the end of a journey, but a hint for how to succeed.
-The majority of students will feel frustrated at some point in this lesson, but it's important to emphasize that failure and frustration are common steps to creativity and success.
+While this lesson may not at first seem connected to Computer Science, it plays an essential role in preparing students to tackle some of the more difficult challenges that will come their way when approaching new CS content.
+This lesson teaches that failure is not the end of a journey, but rather a step towards success.
+The majority of students should feel frustrated at some point in this lesson, but it's important to emphasize that failure and frustration are common steps that lead to creativity and success.

 Wrap Up (10 min)